sodrin/CS321-004/README.md

 (make the necessary changes you want)

-When you're ready to commit and push changes, do the following The -a flag adds all files to the commit, if you want to do individual files, you can do git add filename instead The -m flag adds a message to the commit, it should be a brief statement on what the changes are
+When you're ready to commit and push changes, do the following The -a flag adds all files to the commit, if you want to do individual files, you can do git add filename instead.
+The -m flag adds a message to the commit, it should be a brief statement on what the changes are
 ```sh
 git commit -am "commit message"